Screamin' and Hollerin' the Blues: The Worlds of Charley Patton: Background

 Revenant Records was formed in 1996 by John Fahey and Dean Blackwood.
 The project to compile a boxed set of Charley Patton's music took approximately two years to complete, financed in a large part by an inheritance Fahey had received.
 "There's a lot of playful stuff in [Screamin' and Hollerin' the Blues], the depth of scholarship is there," said Blackwood.
 "But we dispense with the pretense."

-The package includes seven CDs and is designed to resemble a 78rpm record release.
+The package includes seven CDs and is designed to resemble a 78 rpm record release.
 Only 52 Patton recordings survive to this day and five of the CDs contain these recordings plus songs he performed on as guitarist and other artists he brought to his record label.
 The seventh disc includes interviews with some of Patton's contemporaries.
 Also included is a reprint of Fahey’s 1970 master's thesis on Patton as well as notes by blues scholars David Evans, Dick Spottswood, and Ed Komara.
 Lyrics and reproductions of original 1929 Paramount ads are also included.
 The printed material covers Patton's life, music, and his world in the Yazoo River Basin within which he lived and performed.